 Ben is a highly skilled and experienced facilitator, director, host, producer and project manager.

-As a facilitator he has worked with some of the leading arts organisations in the UK, in a wide range of settings.
+As a facilitator and director he has worked with some of the leading arts and cultural organisations in the UK, coordinating and delivering workshops and projects in a wide range of settings with people of all ages and backgrounds.

-He has worked with Apples & Snakes, Contact, The Lowry, The Royal Exchange, HOME, Manchester Literature Festival, Shakespeare Schools Festival, Curious Minds, People's History Museum, Heritage Lottery and is currently Youth Theatre Director at Collective Encounters, a Liverpool-based theatre for social change company.
+He has worked extensively with organisations including Apples & Snakes, Contact, The Lowry, First Story, Royal Exchange Theatre, HOME, Manchester Literature Festival, Shakespeare Schools Festival, Curious Minds, People's History Museum, to deliver workshops and projects in theatres, youth clubs, schools, colleges, universities, secure units and prisons.

-He has a full enhanced DBS certificate, a full clean driving licence with own car and has public liability insurance up to £2m.
+He has a full enhanced DBS certificate, a full driving licence with own car and has public liability insurance up to £10m.

 Ben has self-produced a number of theatrical productions and tours in the UK, Europe, Australia and Japan, funded by Arts Council England, the British Council and other organisations.